moosemeat817/PathfindersAscent/README.md

 ## 🐺 Wildlife Spawns

-Wildlife behavior has been altered:
+Wildlife spawns have been moved:

-- Wolves, timberwolves, moose, and deer now appear in new places
+- Some of the wolves, timberwolves, moose, and deer now appear in new places
 - Some may block routes, but most are placed for **challenge and variety**
 - Once you learn their new patterns, they can be avoided like normal